platanio/platanio.github.io/docs/index.md

     - [x] Establish microlearning opportunities and stackable credentials in emerging areas of interest.
     - [x] Expand our mentoring programs to underserved areas and underrepresented groups in our community.

-!!! success "Support our volunteers – enhance the value proposition with new offerings and services."
+!!! success "Support our volunteers – enhance the value proposition."

     - [x] Increase diversity among our volunteers, incentivize and recognize them.
     - [x] Facilitate collaboration with sister societies and other IEEE units with shared interests.